 - Hydrogen peroxide (1%): You can find this in most drug stores or pharmacies.
 Use one part 1% hydrogen peroxide and one part water.
 Submerge your cup and let it soak for 24 hours.
 Give it a good, thorough wash to remove all of the hydrogen peroxide residues before using it or storing it.

-- White vinegar: This might be as effective as hydrogen peroxide, but chances are you have some around the house!
-Use one part vinegar to two parts water.
+- Apple cider vinegar (diluted in water): This might be as effective as hydrogen peroxide, but chances are you have some around the house!
+Use 2 Tbsp (30 ml) to 1 cup (250 ml) water.
 Submerge and soak your cup for 24 hours.
 If it still smells a bit like vinegar after washing the cup, follow up with a boiling session.

 When to Throw Out Your Cup